Photography vs. Videography: How Stills & Video Differ

 With everything set in place, the video shoot is underway.
 All of the cast and crew members work together to capture footage that will be used to cut the final video.

-It’s essential that the video crew capture more than enough footage to work with in post-production.
-If you’re investing in a video project, you want to get the most out of your shoot so prepare for a long day (or days) than you may expect.
+The video crew must capture more than enough footage to work with in post-production.
+If you’re investing in a video project, you want to get the most out of your shoot, so prepare for a longer day (or days) than you may expect.

 Post-Production